nir/jupylet/docs/programmers_reference_guide/rl.rst

 ever played back in the 70s, and therefore I like the idea of teaching it to
 a computer.
 It feels like returning the favor.

-Besides, the great Andrej Karpathy has written a beautifully clear post on training machines to play `Pong` using the conceptually simple `Policy Gradients` technique.
+Besides, the great Andrej Karpathy has written a wonderfully clear post on training machines to play `Pong` using the conceptually simple `Policy Gradients` technique.
 You can find the post here - `http://karpathy.github.io/2016/05/31/rl/ <http://karpathy.github.io/2016/05/31/rl/>`_